If you’ve ever enjoyed stuffed artichokes at an Italian restaurant, you are familiar with this crunchy, fun to eat dish.

 Instructions

-- Preheat oven to 400F.
+- Preheat and boil the artichokes.
+Preheat oven to 400°F (200°C).
 Bring a large pot of water to a boil.
-Add 1 Tbsp kosher salt and the zested lemon, cut in half and squeezed.
-Place whole, trimmed artichokes in the pot, then cook at a rapid boil for 20 minutes.
-Use tongs to carefully transfer artichokes to a plate.
-Cool until able to handle.
+Add 1 Tbsp Kosher salt and the zested lemon halves (squeezed).
+Add the trimmed, whole artichokes and boil rapidly for 20 minutes.
+Transfer with tongs to a plate and cool until easy to handle.

-- Drizzle each stuffed artichoke with a little extra virgin olive oil, then bake for 15 minutes, or until the breadcrumbs are golden brown.
-Sprinkle with some flaky sea salt just before serving.
+- Cook.
+Bake for 15 minutes, until the breadcrumbs are golden brown.
+Finish with a pinch of flaky sea salt and serve warm.

 Notes